jross9/FPGA-Samples/README.md

 ```
 * 010-Button   -- simplest example, we press a button and an LED turns on.
 Let go, it turns off.
-* 020-Button2  -- a button and an LED turns on, press button again LED turns off.
+* 020-Button2  -- press a button and an LED turns on.
+Press button again, LED turns off.
 * 030-Switches -- second simplest example, turn a switch ON LED goes on, turn it OFF LED goes off.
 * 040-Blinky   -- We merely blink a single LED at a given rate!
 * 050-Blinky2  -- We blink all LEDs that the dev board has.